clio-janelia/clio_ingest/README.md

 ### Monitoring

 The ingestion times are impacted by several variables.
 As a rough estimate, expect around 1 hour per TB.
 To monitor the progress, one can open the clio_report.ipynb notebook.
-The notebook should be run with the GOOGLE_APPLICATION_CREDENTIALS set to a authorized token for accessing to the cloud project.
+The notebook should be run with the GOOGLE_APPLICATION_CREDENTIALS set to an authorized token for accessing to the cloud project.

-For a coarser (but more user friendly) interface, one can go to the Apache Airflow web interface accessible through the Google Composer cloud page.
+For a coarser (but more user friendly) user interface, one can go to the Apache Airflow web interface accessible through the Google Composer cloud page.
 This web application will let one monitor running workflows.
 If one clicks on the appropriate DAG, the current execution status is visible.
 The UI will indicate whether a task fails and allows one to manually restart it.
 This can be useful in a situation where a workflow mostly runs correctly but fails due to a small, fixable bug.
-Once the bug is fixed, the error state can be cleared and the workflow will continue.
+Once the bug is fixed, the error state can be manually cleared and the workflow will continue.

 Other information on the job can be found in the BUCKET_NAME_process directory.

 ### Data management and miscellaneous options

 Below are different workflow options and data management scenarios:

 * To save money: delete or archive data (for instance BUCKET_NAME_chunk_RUN_ID directories)